Flutter SDK

 - Add the ScryWatch Flutter SDK to your project

-- Log events with metadata
+LogClientwith your API key and service name - Log events with metadata

-- Track user sessions and navigation
+- Track user sessions, navigation, and API calls

 - Capture unhandled Flutter and Dart errors